ember-learn/guides-source/README.md

 [dev-ember-learning channel](https://discordapp.com/channels/480462759797063690/480777444203429888)
 in the [Ember Community Discord](https://discordapp.com/invite/zT3asNS).

+## Linting/spellchecking

+The guides are spellchecked and linted for markdown consistency.
+You can test your contributions by running `npm run lint::md`.
+Linting and spellchecking must pass or they will fail in Travis-CI.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on linting and spellchecking.

 ## Project layout

 The Guides content takes the form of Markdown files (just like most READMEs).